Renfrew County

-Renfrew County is a county in the Canadian province of Ontario.
-It stands on the west bank of the Ottawa River.
+Renfrew County is a county and census division in the Canadian province of Ontario.
+It is located on the west bank of the Ottawa River.
 There are 17 municipalities in the county.
+Its county seat is Pembroke, which is geographically within the county but administered independently.

 History

 Bathurst District

 When Carleton County was withdrawn from Bathurst District in 1838, Renfrew County was severed from part of the remaining Lanark County, but the two remained united for electoral purposes.
 By 1845, all lands in the District had been surveyed into the following townships:

 United Counties of Lanark and Renfrew

 Effective January 1, 1850, Bathurst District was abolished, and the "United Counties of Lanark and Renfrew" replaced it for municipal and judicial purposes.
 The counties remained united for electoral purposes in the Parliament of the Province of Canada, referred to as the County of Lanark, until Renfrew gained its own seat in 1853.

 The separation of Renfrew from Lanark began in 1861, with the creation of a Provisional Municipal Council that held its first meeting in June 1861.
 The United Counties were dissolved in August 1866.